• Home

 That night we stayed at the Blue Lagoon Hotel at the Sunsail marina.

-The mosquitos started munching on me right away, even though I was wearing a strong repellent.
-I turned out to be their favorite host during our trip while everyone else was spared.
+The mosquitos started munching on me immediately, even though I wore a strong repellent.
+I became their favorite host during our trip while everyone else was spared.
 The next day, as we were sitting at the bar waiting to board our boat, I started feeling weird and was convinced I had Dengue fever.
-Luckily, the feeling passed and was probably a result of getting used to the humidity.
+Luckily, the feeling passed and was probably a result of the humidity.

 Bequia

-We enjoyed our slightly rough and tumble ride to the island of Bequia.
+We enjoyed a slightly rough and tumble ride to the island of Bequia.
 It’s known as “the island of sailors and boats.”
-I didn’t get seasick but the other woman in our group who was a motion picture stuntwoman, had to use the bucket a couple of times.
+I didn’t get seasick but the other woman in our group, a motion picture stuntwoman, had to use the bucket several times.

 The next day, we hired a driver who took us on a tour of the island including the Old Hegg Turtle Sanctuary.

 Sailing life in the Grenadines is relaxed and free-spirited.
 It’s not unusual to see people, especially the French, jump off their boats buck-naked.
-If we knew our boat mates a little better we may have done it too.
+If we had known our boat mates better, we may have skinny-dipped too.

 Find things to do in Bequia, here.